quentinchen727/notes/linux.md

 expand  // convert tab to space yum install <package-name>-<version info>
 yum install httpd-2.4.6-6
-repoquery --show-duplicates "httpd_2.4*"
+repoquery --show-duplicates "httpd_2.4\*"
 yum --downloadonly <package>
-yumdownloader <package>  // downloading yumdownload --resolve <package>
+yumdownloader <package>  // downloading yumdownload --resolve <package> // also download dependency yum localinstall <path to rpm>
-yum localinstall <path to rpm>
+yum provides "\*/brctl"

-yum provides "*/brctl"
+To enable all yum operation to use a proxy server, setting it in /etc/yum.conf. for a specific use, set it in shell script and export it.

 ## apt-get (debian)
 apt-get update